Slide 1 of 23

 DNA contaminationSlide 4 of 23

-DNA contaminationEven if pieces of preserved ancient DNA are uncovered, they might be contaminated with foreign DNA from fungus, bacteria, plants, animals and even from humans handling it for research purposes.
+Anient DNA is often contaminated with foreign DNA from fungus, bacteria, plants, animals and even from humans handling it for research purposes.

 Close relativesSlide 6 of 23

 Mammoths are more closely related to Asian elephants (Elephas maximus) than they are to African elephants.
-Researchers in India published the Asian elephant genome in a 2015 study in the Journal of Biosciences, and another effort is underway at the Broad Institute in Cambridge, Massachusetts.
+Researchers in India described the Asian elephant genome in 2015 in the Journal of Biosciences, and another effort is underway at the Broad Institute in Cambridge, Massachusetts, to sequence the genome of an Asian elephant.

-The mammoth and the Asian elephant diverged about 2.5 million to 5 million years ago.
+The mammoth and the Asian elephant diverged between about 2.5 million and 5 million years ago.
 If they, let's say, diverged about 4 million years ago, then about 2 percent of their genomes would be different, amounting to 70 million genetic differences, Shapiro wrote.

 Back breedingSlide 8 of 23